dbelinson/GooglePlayAppsCrawler/README.md

 Simple scalable crawler for Apps data from the Play Store.

 You don't have to input any of your Google Account credentials since this Crawler acts like a "Logged Out" user.

+# Exporting the Database
+As people kept requesting me, i decided to export the database on it's current state.
+Heres the link for download as a .CSV file (with headers): https://s3.amazonaws.com/PlayStoreDatabase/ExportedAppsDatabase.csv

+Have in mind that downloading the database costs me money, since i pay for the outbound traffic provided by AWS for this download.
+So, consider making a donation (via paypal) to marcello.grechi@gmail.com (the value is up to you)

 # About me
 My name is Marcello Lins, i am a 23 y/o developer from Brazil who works with BigData and DataMining techniques at the moment.